yakhyo/yolov1-pytorch/README.md

 - In `evaluation.py`, `im_show=False` change to `True` to see the results.

 **Detection**
-- To detect objects on image run the `detect.py`
+- To detect objects on an image run the `detect.py`